Resources for Students in Quarantine:

 - Using the menu link, select the items you would like to have delivered; you can also choose whether you have any dietary preferences or allergies that our staff should be aware of.

 - Once received, staff from Dining Services will work to prepare your meal and have it delivered to the outside of your quarantine space.

 - Students with meal plans will have their meal plan debited appropriately.
-Students without meal plans will have their meals covered by the university.
-Other students without meal plans will be charged to their student account (Before August 15: $9.36; Between August 15 and November 25: $7.25)
+Students at the hotel and without meal plans will have their meals covered by the university.
+Other students without meal plans will be charged to their student account at $7.25 per meal.

 - Friend Delivery: Students may have a fellow student drop off meals to their quarantine space.
 Friends can use a meal credit to purchase meals or use the health-meal voucher system available on the Dean of Students Website.
 Friends can also assist by ordering food or groceries (see below).